top of page

 I believe Democrats should stand up to bullies and extremists clearly, confidently, and without hesitation.

-I believe in protecting and preserving institutional knowledge from longtime organizers who have been doing the work.
+I believe in protecting and preserving institutional knowledge of longtime organizers who have been doing the work.

 Too much wisdom walks out the door every election cycle because we fail to document it, pass it down, or make space for experienced organizers to mentor the next generation.